Equivariant online predictions of non-stationary time series: Extension using semi-martingale processes

 where $\theta_{0,t}$ follows a random walk.
-Therefore, eq.~\eqref{eq:BPS_measure} is transformed to
+Therefore, eq.~(\ref{eq:BPS_measure}) is transformed to

-where the parameters considered in eq.~\eqref{eq:FSmin}, $\left(\mathsf{a}^{*},\boldsymbol{\theta}_{t}^{*}\right)$, correspond to $\left(\boldsymbol{\theta}_{t+\varDelta t}^{\prime}\right)$ in eq.~\eqref{eq:FS_BPS} through
+where the parameters considered in eq.~(\ref{eq:FSmin}), $\left(\theta_{0,t+1}^{*},\boldsymbol{\theta}_{t+1}^{*}\right)$, correspond to $\left(\boldsymbol{\theta}_{t+1}^{\prime}\right)$ in eq.~(\ref{eq:FS_BPS}) through

-Further, we assume the error, $\varepsilon_{t+\varDelta t}$, in eq.~\eqref{eq:FS_BPS}, follows a normal distribution.
-In general, the distribution of $\varepsilon_{t+\varDelta t}$ and $dz_{t}$, obtained from the FS decomposition of the data generating process, need not be the same.
-Since $dz_{t}$ is a process that includes omitted variables, it is unrealistic to exactly identify it.
+Further, we assume the error, $\varepsilon_{t+1}$, in eq.~(\ref{eq:FS_BPS}), follows a normal distribution.
+In general, the distribution of $\varepsilon_{t+1}$ and $z_{t+1}$, obtained from the data generating process, need not be the same.
+Since $z_{t+1}$ is a process that includes omitted variables, it is unrealistic to exactly identify it.